What is Delta 8 CBD? Let’s Clarify a Common Misconception.

 No. This is the major factor that separates CBD from THC.
 CBD will not make you high, which is why it remains legal across the country.
 In many states, you can find CBD products at grocery stores, gas stations, and specialty shops.
 It’s safe to operate vehicles and machinery after CBD consumption due to the lack of psychotropic properties.

-What Is Delta 8 CBD?
+What Is Delta 8 and is Delta 8 legal?

 Delta 8 is a phytocannabinoid that is similar in structure to delta 9 and has some of the same effects on the mind and body.
 Despite common misconceptions, it is actually a variation of the THC compound rather than CBD.
 It contains a double bond in the molecular chain similar to THC.
 The location of the bond is slightly different, which results in a few subtle differences.
 It is also consider it a more stable compound than delta 9 and cannot be equally oxidized.